Roles and Responsibilities of Allied Oral Health Care Providers

 - In some jurisdictions, the dental hygienist may also be allowed to perform a basic exam

-Independent Dental Hygienists
+Registered Dental Hygienists

 Dental technologists/technicians work as part of oral health care teams to fabricate various appliances used by dentists in the treatment of patients.
 Dental technologists/technicians may fabricate orthodontic devices, full dentures, partial dentures, crowns and bridges from a dentist's prescription.
 The dental technician/technologist may also produce speciality items such as splints and mouth guards, as well as implant-related restorations.